yifanJIANG-921/yifanJIANG-921.github.io/_pages/pub.md

     geometric and abstract shapes, and five different task configurations.
 To inspect whether the model accuracy is grounded in perception and reasoning, MARVEL complements the general AVR question with perception questions in a hierarchical evaluation framework.
 We conduct comprehensive experiments on MARVEL with nine representative MLLMs in zero-shot and few-shot settings.
-Our experiments reveal that all models show nearrandom performance on the AVR question, with significant performance gaps (40%) compared to humans across all patterns and task configurations.
+Our experiments reveal that all models show near-random performance on the AVR question, with significant performance gaps (40%) compared to humans across all patterns and task configurations.
 Further analysis of perception questions reveals that MLLMs struggle to comprehend the visual features (near-random performance) and even count the panels in the puzzle (<45%), hindering their ability for abstract